marcelloshibata/marcelloshibata/README.md

 # Hi, I'm Marcello 👋

 I'm a student passionate about development and how it can be used to solve complex problems.
-Currently, I'm a student in Cross-Platform Software Development in FATEC Registro, where my learning focus to build create and maintain software products that solve real world problems.
+Currently, I'm a student in Cross-Platform Software Development in FATEC Registro, where my learning focus to create and maintain software products that solve real world problems.

 I am transitioning from academic to the industry, seeking opportunities to apply my strong quantitative background and practical experience to projects that drive business impact.